-It is pertinent to look back at the chronology of some of the history of the passage of the HOTA to understand why we may have reached this situation in the first place.
-The concept of brain death in India was first raised in the public arena not by those caring for terminally ill patients, but by transplant surgeons who had an opportunity to see deceased donor transplantation in the West.
+It is pertinent to look back at the chronology of some of the history of the passage of the THOA to understand why we may have reached this situation in the first place.
+The concept of brain death in India was first raised in the public arena, not by those caring for terminally ill patients, but by transplant surgeons who had an opportunity to see deceased donor transplantation in the West.
 This was in the late 1980’s and early 1990’s when the organ trade was at its peak in India and there was a huge public outcry on the issue of kidney sale rackets.
 It was thought that the promotion of deceased donation (by creating a larger pool of organs available for transplant) would also counter the organ trade.
-Thus, a group of surgeons from the All India Institute of Medical Sciences through a series of public seminars lobbied with interested parliamentarians to consider enacting a law (12)ref Pande GK, Nundy S).
-This process resulted in the promulgation of the Transplantation of Human Organs Act of 1994 (13), which thus combined the definition and criteria for declaring brain death with measures to control commercial trading of organs in the same document.
-Thus though it was not explicitly stated so, it seemed like brain death was being legislated mainly for the purpose of organ donation.
-Thus In their enthusiasm to push through a legislation which attempted to kill two birds with one stone, policy makers and Parliament perhaps made a fundamental flaw which now haunts us.
-Several later amendments have been made to THOA but no effort has been made to address this issue.
+Thus, a group of surgeons from the All India Institute of Medical Sciences, through a series of public seminars, lobbied with interested parliamentarians to consider enacting a law (12)ref Pande GK, Nundy S).
+This process resulted in the promulgation of the Transplantation of Human Organs Act of 1994 (13), which combined the definition and criteria for declaring brain death with measures to control commercial trading of organs in the same document.
+Thus, though not explicitly stated, it seemed as if brain death was being legislated mainly for the purpose of organ donation.
+In their enthusiasm to push through a legislation which attempted to kill two birds with one stone, policy makers and Parliament perhaps made a fundamental flaw which now haunts us.
+Several later amendments have been made to THOA, but no effort has been made to address this issue.

 The public and judicial discourse on end of life care in India which is now coming of age, was almost non existent in the early 1990’s when THOA was passed.
-Thus brain death, which is an extreme form of futile care and has the strongest case for terminating medical support emerged in isolation from the larger arena of futile care in terminal illnesses.
-Now, following successive court judgements including the recent landmark judgement of the Supreme Court when we seem to be slowly but surely moving towards recognising some form of euthanasia in terminally ill patients, the fact that we continue to treat brain dead individuals with high end and costly interventions is a travesty of the highest order.
-Thanks to the focus on donation, care givers in intensive care units who are the first responders to a potential brain death situation see it in the ‘donation’ paradigm rather than a ‘withdrawal of futile care’ paradigm.
+Thus, brain death, which is an extreme form of futile care and provides the strongest case for terminating medical support, emerged in isolation from the larger arena of futile care in terminal illnesses.
+Now, following successive court judgments including the recent landmark judgment of the Supreme Court when we seem to be slowly but surely moving towards recognising some form of euthanasia in terminally ill patients, the fact that we continue to treat brain dead individuals with high end and costly interventions is a travesty of the highest order.
+Thanks to the focus on donation, care givers in intensive care units who are the first responders to a potential brain death situation, see it in the ‘donation’ paradigm rather than a ‘withdrawal of futile care’ paradigm.

 This dichotomous situation also has another hugely problematic fallout which Shroff and Navin also refer to (8).
 When brain dead individuals in private sector ICU’s continue to receive organ support till cardiac arrest this is associated with huge costs (most intensive care beds in India are in the private sector where payment is largely out-of-pocket) leading to catastrophic expenses.
 Given the current anger and mistrust that Indian citizens have about the high costs of care, this situation is ripe for a potential conflagration.
-In fact, it is possible that many intensive care doctors knowing the potential dangers of this problem with the law do not venture into discussing brain death at all; thus impacting the potential for organ donation and increasing the costs of completely futile care and indirectly reducing the availability of an ICU bed and ventilator which is an extremely scarce resource in India.
+In fact, it is possible that many intensive care doctors knowing the potential dangers of this problem with the law do not venture into discussing brain death at all; thus, impacting the potential for organ donation and increasing the costs of completely futile care and indirectly reducing the availability of an ICU bed and ventilator which is an extremely scarce resource in India.